lhr-solar/BPS/Docs/source/Software/BSP.rst

     post can be seen in the ``CANBus.c`` driver :ref:`documentation <CAN Driver>`.

 Additional Considerations
-    It also contains a :term:`queue <Queue>` for messages that are recieved on the CAN bus that has a depth of 10.
+    It also contains a :term:`queue <Queue>` for messages that are received on the CAN bus that has a depth of 10.
     This queue cannot be accessed outside the file.
 If the queue exceeds it's limit, we will lose messages.